 Our home is located next to the guest cottage and we are available to help in any way we can.
 We will provide fresh towels daily and if the guests have forgotten to bring something we will try to provide it for them.
 We will change the sheets after one week if the guests are staying longer than 7 days.
 We do not provide daily housekeeping.
 Guests are welcome to ring our bell or call us for directions or just to ask about things here on Bainbridge or elsewhere in the vicinity and we will try to answer their questions or direct them to someone who can if we don't know the answer.

 We ask that guests lower the thermostats if they are going to be gone for the day.
 Think green, please recycle bottles, cans, paper and all recycleables.
-There is a garbage can and recycle can behind the house.
+There is a garbage can and recycle can in the small shed behind the cottage, but just put the bags outside the door and I will take them when I pass by.
 The City of Bainbridge has banned plastic bags so guests will find a re-usable grocery bag in the guest house.
-Check in is 3:00 PM and check out is 12 noon.
+Check in is 3:00 PM and check out is 11 AM.
 These times can be flexible under certain conditions.

 No more than 2 guests are allowed due to our insurance restraints which also prohibit cooking in the guest cottage other than microwave, toaster, and coffee/tea pot.